Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

 Elsewhere in defence, Sevilla's Jules Kounde is a long-term target, but would cost close to his £68m (€80m) release clause in the January market.

-Furthermore, Leicester City's Wesley Fofana and Juventus's Matthijs De Ligt are targets, while Tuchel has previously considered signing Paris Saint-Germain duo Marquinhos and Presnel Kimpembe, though he would struggle to prise either away from his former club in January.
+Furthermore, Leicester City's Wesley Fofana and Juventus' Matthijs De Ligt are targets, while Tuchel has previously considered signing Paris Saint-Germain duo Marquinhos and Presnel Kimpembe, though he would struggle to prise either away from his former club midway through the season.

-Any signings in midfield will need to be balanced with the futures of Chelsea's current squad members, along with exciting loan stars Conor Gallagher and Billy Gilmour.
+Any signings in midfield would need to take into account the futures of Chelsea's current squad members, along with exciting loan stars Conor Gallagher and Billy Gilmour.

 The Blues are also looking at ways to bolster their Under-23s side, which has dipped in quality slightly this season.